 We use the Siteimprove service to monitor the availability of the website, the functioning of links and the visibility of the website on search engines.

-The licence holder must ensure that the responsible manager or other designated person has a certificate of alcohol proficiency consistent with the model approved by the National Supervisory Authority for Welfare and Health (Valvira).
+The licence holder of the serving licence must ensure that the responsible manager or other person appointed to the task has an alcohol proficiency certificate, i.e. alcohol passport, pursuant to the model approved by the National Supervisory Authority for Welfare and Health (Valvira).

 Persons who were qualified as responsible managers of licensed premises pursuant to section 21b of the old Alcohol Act (1143/1994) at the time when the new Alcohol Act entered into force on 1 March 2018 shall be deemed to fulfil the qualification requirements specified for the alcohol proficiency certificate in the new Act.
 Also, an alcohol proficiency certificate issued while the old Alcohol Act was in force shall be considered sufficient proof of knowledge of the Alcohol Act.

-An alcohol proficiency certificate (anniskelupassi) is issued by educational institutions providing training in the restaurant and catering sector pursuant to a Government licence or an authorisation from the Ministry of Education.
+An alcohol proficiency certificate (i.e. alcohol passport, anniskelupassi in Finnish) is issued by educational institutions providing training in the restaurant services pursuant to a Government licence or an authorisation from the Ministry of Education and Culture.

-Such a certificate may be issued to a person who has passed a test evaluating knowledge of the Alcohol Act and how it is supervised, or who has completed training including that knowledge, or who has completed a qualification including that knowledge.
+The alcohol passport can be issued to a person who has passed a test evaluating knowledge of the Alcohol Act and how it is supervised.
 The test is deemed to have been passed if at least 80 per cent of questions are correct.
 There needs to have at least 30 questions on the test.
 The educational establishments administering the examinations draw up the examination questions on the basis of Valvira's guidelines Serving of alcoholic beverages on licensed premises (pdf).
 This guideline includes the regulations on licensed premises.
 The questions must cover at least provisions of the Alcohol Act concerning prohibitions, staff responsibility for supervision and maintenance of order, serving area, and serving hours.
 It is possible to take the test without attending the training of the educational institution.

 Valvira does not have a register of completed alcohol proficiency certificates.
 A copy of the certificate should be kept in the educational institution.
 If you have lost your alcohol passport, please ask for a copy of your alcohol passport from the educational institution that granted it.